A Stock-Flow Framework for Editorial Board Dynamics: The Case of Economics Journals, 1866-2019: Discussion

 \section{Discussion}

 Scholarly journals are institutionalized spaces in which the social and intellectual relations that structure a discipline can be observed.
 The editorial board is the main organizational structure of a journal and, by and large, represents its governance body.
 However, this governance structure varies considerably across journals and over time.
 For instance, there are journals with a quasi-monocratic structure consisting of a single member of the editorial board, and journals with boards comprising hundreds of members.
 Similarly, internal governance rules, including those for functioning and decision-making, are highly variable both across journals and historically.

-Anecdotal evidence suggests that, before the generalized diffusion of peer review, editorial boards often decided directly about the publication of articles.
+Anecdotal evidence suggests that, before the generalized diffusion of peer review, editorial boards often decided directly about the publication of articles \citep{Baldwin}.
 This decision could be made by the editor-in-chief, the entire board, or a specialized editor.
 The introduction of peer review further complicates the decision-making process by increasing the differentiation among the roles of board members.
 At one extreme, some boards leave the final decision on publication to the editor-in-chief, who also selects referees directly.
 At the other end of the spectrum, decision-making is completely decentralized to a board member, such as an associate editor, who also selects the referees.
-Between these poles lies a wide spectrum of intermediate configurations.
+Between these poles lies a wide spectrum of intermediate configurations .
 These include cases where an associate editor selects referees, but the final decision rests with the editor-in-chief, or cases where the process is managed collectively by a relatively small, collegial board.
 This variety of roles and functions means that the title of a member of editorial boards, such as ``editor'', ``associate editor'', or ``member'', often entails different responsibilities and powers across journals and historical periods.
-This variety makes it extremely difficult to analyze the role of the board in editorial decisions.
+This variety makes it extremely difficult to analyze the role of the board in editorial decisions (see e.g. \citet{Horbach, Kochetkov}).

 In order to analyze journal governance structures and their evolution, we propose adopting a structural and quantitative longitudinal perspective, using a stock-flow approach.
 This approach is largely inspired by labour market stock-flow analysis, but incorporates several key conceptual and operational differences.
 While labor market dynamics examine the demographics of firms and the stock-flow of jobs, our analysis of journals operates across three layers: the demographics of journals, the dynamics of editorial seats, and the dynamics of membership.
 The first two layers are analytically straightforward and can be examined consistently when the analysis is conducted at the journal level and when it is conducted at aggregate levels, such as the set of journals representative of a discipline.
 However, the layer of member dynamics requires an analytical shift when moving from the journal level to the aggregate level.
 Indeed, at the journal level, the notions of a ``new member'' and an ``exiting'' member become decoupled from their aggregate definitions: a member new to a specific journal may not be new for the entire set of journals, and an exit from one journal may represent a move to another rather than leaving the system.